hbstack/site/content/modules/overview/index.md

 {{< bs/alert >}}
 {{% markdownify %}}
-The `example.com/user/blog` is the module path of modules and themes.
+The `example.com/user/blog` is the module path of modules and themes, which is usually the repository URL.
 {{% /markdownify %}}
 {{< /bs/alert >}}